On the geometry of lift metrics and lift connections on the tangent bundle: Abstract

 \section{Abstract}

 We study lift metrics and lift connections on the tangent bundle $TM$ of a Riemannian manifold $(M,g)$.
 We also investigate the statistical and Codazzi couples of $TM$ and their consequences on the geometry of $M$.
-Finally, we prove a result on $1$-Stein and Osserman structures on $TM$, whenever $TM$ is equipped with a complete (respectively, horizontal) lift connection.
+Finally, we prove a result on $1$-Stein and Osserman structures on $TM$, whenever $TM$ is equipped with the complete lift connection.